 In 2012, Huawei Technologies Co.
 Ltd. was recognized as the world's largest telecom equipment maker and China's largest telephone-network equipment maker.

-In 2012, a White House-ordered security review found no evidence that Huawei spied for China, but noted that security vulnerabilities in its products posed a greater threat to users.
+In 2012, a White House-ordered security review found no evidence that Huawei spied for China, suggesting that security vulnerabilities on its products posed a greater threat to users.

 In June 2013, Huawei launched the Ascend P6.